 Argument: The Issue is Unwanted Pregnancies, Not Abortion

-This is clearly true according to the statistics cited above, so making abortions illegal certainly won't turn all unwanted babies into wanted babies.
+This argument is clearly true according to the statistics cited above, so making abortions illegal certainly won't turn all unwanted babies into wanted babies.
 However, it would certainly give the parents a chance to bond with their child and decide to keep them rather than defaulting to killing them out of convenience.
 We as a society cannot condone murder simply because many want to shirk responsibility.
 If people want to have unrestricted sex without the possibility of children, then they should utilize birth control methods which are widely available and either cheap or completely free in the US rather than using abortion as a defacto solution.
-By criminalizing all murder rather than just those outside of the womb, it would force people to take more responsibility for their actions and weigh the risks, knowing that having unprotected sex could result in a 9 month pregnancy and adoption process rather than a quick (and usually free) out-patient procedure at a local abortion clinic.
+By criminalizing all murder rather than just the convenient cases, it would force people to take more responsibility for their actions and weigh the risks, knowing that having unprotected sex could result in a 9 month pregnancy and adoption process rather than a quick (and usually free) out-patient procedure at a local abortion clinic.
 Birth control pills are easily accessible, and either cheap or free with insurance.
 If prescription pills are too much of a hassle, condoms are literally available everywhere and are ridiculously affordable.
 At this point, high schools are even handing them out for free in our modern sex-crazed and STD-riddled society.
-No one has any right to choose to kill a baby when they could have chosen birth control instead.
+No one has any right to choose to kill a baby when they could have chosen contraceptives instead.